Nozbe/Michael.team/en/about.md

----
-permalink: /about/
----

-# About Michael Sliwinski
+# About Michael Sliwinski - the productivity guy

 * TOC
 {:toc}